 Name of Teacher:

-Name of Primary Evaluator:
+Name of Primary Evaluato or: -

 School Date of Submission

 Evaluation level:

-Reasons for Appeal: (Normally, the dispute will concern issues related to objectives, the evaluation period, the professional growth plan, or feedback.
-Please, be specific in stating the reason for appeal.)
+nally, the dispute will concern issues related to casional growth plan, or feedback.
+Please, be spe

 Signature of Teacher:

-Resource Advisor Chosen by Teacher and Evaluator:
+by Teacher and Evaluator: -

 Date Received by Standing Review Committee on Evaluation:

 Resolution of Conflict: (Use additional space on the back.)

 Conflict unresolved.
-Date submitted to Superintendent:
+Da ate submitted to Superintendent: